cheatfate/asynctools/README.md

 ## Documentation

-Every module have documentation inside, you can get it via
+Every module have documentation inside, you can obtain it via

 ```
 $ nim doc <modulename>